 0800 – 1000, Jerez – Tarifa

 We are going on a day trip to Tangier in Morocco from our hotel in Jerez.
-We have to get up early for a drive of 120 km, 1:45 hours.
+This means we have to get up early for a drive of 120 km, 1:45 hours.
 We have a choice between two routes just to make it a round trip, but also for the sake of variation compared to yesterday.

 1100 – 1000, Tarifa – Tangier by ferry

 There are boats from Algeciras (closest to Gibraltar) and Tarifa in Spain.
 The advice is to depart from the latter.
 The timetable for the ferry from Tarifa to Tangier shows that fast boats run every two hours.
 It is an hour long passage in comfortable large fast ships right into the port of Tangier.
 We have seats for the departure at 1100, but must be in Tarifa at least one hour before that to pick up our tickets.